-Riverstead at Keswick
+Riverstead at Keswick - The River Valley

-Building off the success of the early phases in Riverstead, Cantiro is proud to welcome you to the next stage in development in Riverstead.
-Stage 52 will feature premium amenity lots which are designed in proximity to enchanting trails, ravines and green spaces that are tucked next to the majestic North Saskatchewan River.
-To meet the unique and sought after location, Stage 52 will feature estate and semi-estate single family products with elevated standards to match the unique and premium location.
+Building off the success of the early phases in Riverstead, Cantiro is proud to welcome you to the estate phases in Riverstead.
+Stage 55 & 56 will feature premium amenity lots which are designed in proximity to enchanting trails, ravines and green spaces that are tucked next to the majestic North Saskatchewan River.
+To meet the unique and sought after location, Stage 55 & 56 will feature estate housing with elevated standards to match the unique and premium location.
 The elevated architectural design will come with increased design flexibility to meet the needs of the discerning Alberta homebuyer and their design teams.
 In addition to the current styles - Modern Prairie, West Coast Contemporary, and Nordic - amenity lots will introduce contemporary renditions of Farmhouse and Craftsman to provide interesting and cohesive streetscapes of varied architectural styles, that remain distinctive and uniquely unified.
 In all cases, diversity, originality, and individual expression are encouraged and homes designed outside of these preferred styles may be approved based on the merits of the design.
 Collectively, these architectural styles will provide a distinctive streetscape and ample opportunity for the creative expression that defines the architecture of Riverstead.